Examples for Cordova

 1. Processing events:

-• onServerStatus - monitoring the connection status to the server;
+• onServerStatus - monitoring the server connection status;

 • onLogin - tracking login status;

-• onInvite - handles incoming calls and invitations to a group conference.
+• onInvite - handling incoming calls and invitations to a group conference.

-• Clicking the corresponding buttons triggers the methods:
+2. Clicking the respective buttons triggers the methods:

 • start - SDK initialization;

-• loginAs - authentication with TrueConf ID and password;
+• loginAs - authentication using TrueConf ID and password;

 • logout - user deauthorization;

-• callTo - call to a user whose TrueConf ID is entered in the corresponding input field.
+• callTo - call to the user whose TrueConf ID is entered in the corresponding input field.

-A single-page application with the following features implemented in TrueConf Mobile SDK:
+A single-page application with the following features implemented TrueConf Mobile SDK:

-1. Initializing the SDK without specifying the server.
+1. Initializing the SDK without specifying a server.

-2. Processing the entered trueconf link upon clicking the button.
+2. Processing the entered trueconf link when the button is clicked.

 1. Processing events:

-• onServerStatus - monitoring the connection status to the server;
+• onServerStatus - monitoring the server connection status;

 • onStateChanged - client state tracking;